FabricExile/SpliceSoftimage/README.md

 Supported platforms
 ===================

-To date all three major platforms (windows, linux, osx) are supported, if you build the thirdparty dependencies for the corresponding platform.
+To date all Softimage supported platforms (windows, linux) are supported, if you build the thirdparty dependencies for the corresponding platform.

 Building
 ========